Common uses for a personal loan

 Best for credit card debt consolidation: Payoff

 Why Payoff stands out: Payoff’s personal loan is designed specifically for people who want to eliminate or reduce high-interest credit card balances.
-The company provides one-on-one support to help members as they work to get their finances back on track.

-- Potentially lower rates than average credit card — Starting interest rates for Payoff loans are competitive but can get pretty high, so you’ll want to check that the rate you’re offered is actually a better than what you’re paying on your credit cards.
+- Potentially lower rates than average credit card — Starting interest rates for Payoff loans are somewhat competitive but can get pretty high, so you’ll want to check that the rate you’re offered is actually a better than what you’re paying on your credit cards.